 For the analyses of individual differences, we will first perform correlations between all of our tests for individual differences: the CA-BAT, PROMS, SSS task PLV, Gold-MSI, Digit Span, and PPVT-III-NL.
-We will perform these correlations using the statistical software JASP (JASP Team, 2023), adhering to the uniform default prior $\kappa = 1$.
-We expect the measures of rhythm (e.g., CA-BAT, PROMS, SSS task PLV and exploratively also Gold-MSI) to be highly correlated.
-We do not necessarily expect correlations between the Digit Span, PPVT-III-NL, and rhythm tasks.
+We will perform these correlations using the statistical software JASP (JASP Team, 2023).
+With regard to the priors for these correlations, w, adhering to the uniform default prior $\kappa = 1$.
+We expect the measures of rhythm (e.g., CA-BAT, PROMS, and SSS task PLV) to be highly_positively -correlated.
+Therefore, we will use the prior $\kappa = 0.75$, which places relative weight on larger effect sizes.
+For more information on the prior distribution in JASP, see section 2.5.2.
+Exploratively, the Gold-MSI measuring general musicality is also hypothesized to have a positive correlation with the rhythm tasks, but we We do not necessarily expect correlations between the Digit Span, PPVT-III-NL, and rhythm tasks.
+For these explorative correlations, we will adhere to the prior $\kappa = 0.5$, which places less prior weight on big effect sizes and relatively more around 0.
+This gives us a reasonable chance of finding a theoretically interesting medium-to-large effect size if it exists (see also our simulations supplement and appendix A).
+We will follow these analyses with sensitivity analyses provided in JASP (see section 2.5.2).